-International Journal of ChemTech Research CODEN( USA): IJCRGG ISSN: 0974-4290 Vol. 3, No.4, pp 2047-2057, Oct-Dec 2011
+International Journal of ChemTech Research CODEN (USA): IJCRGG ISSN : 0974-4290 Vol.4, No.1, pp 415-424, Jan-Mar 2012

-Comparative Evaluation of Toddy (Borassus flabellifer SAP) on pH Reduction and Control of Plankton Bloom in two Brackishwater Shrimp Culture Ponds
+Comparative Evaluation of Toddy (Borassus flabellifer Sap) on PH Reduction and Control of Plankton Bloom in two Brackishwater Shrimp Culture Ponds

-Kotiya Anil Savji1\, B.Gunalan2\, H.Solanki
+Kotiya Anil Savji1\, B .Gunalan2\, H.Solanki

 Fisheries Research Station, Junagadh Agriculture University, Port Okha, Gujarat.
 India.
 Centre of Advanced Study in Marine Biology, Faculty of Marine Science, Annamalai University, Parangipettai, Tamilnadu, India.

-Asstt.
-Research Scientist, Dept. of soil and water management research unit, Navsari Agriculture University, Navsari, Gujarat, India.
+Dept. of soil and water management research unit, Navsari Agriculture University, Navsari, Gujarat, India.

-\Corres.author: anilkotia27@gmail.com, aquagunal@gmail.com, Tel: 02892-262056, Fax: 02892-262056,
+\Corres. address: anilkotia27@gmail.com, aquagunal@gmail.com, Tel: 02892-262056, Fax: 02892-262056.

 Abstract: Water quality parameters of modified extensive shrimp (Penaeus monodon) culture pond were monitored.
 Nowadays with the development of water Probiotic, cultured shrimps performance has improved to great extent.
 Present experiment was carried conducted from 26th May 2010 to 14th October 2010 in shrimp grow out ponds at Diu (U.T) region of Saurashtra coast.
-The stocking density of tiger shrimp Penaeus monodon was 7.5 no/m2 in both the culture ponds.
+The stocking density of tiger shrimp Penaeus monodon was 7.5 no/m in both the culture ponds.
 Palmyra palm trees fermented toddy lead to formation of acetic acid having pH 2-3, when pH in culture water rises to about 8.7, its use can instantly reduce the pH to 2-4 and is eco-friendly.
 Good survival rate (79.21%), ADG (0.29), total biomass (2019.6 kg) with less Feed Conversion Ratio (FCR) (1.28:1) was recorded compare to control pond survival rate (72.02%), ADG (0.28), total biomass (1737.1) and FCR (1.28:1) from control pond P1.
 There were no significant differences in temperature, pH, dissolved oxygen, turbidity and salinity, whereas micro-nutrients in water parameter vary during last month of culture period.
 The present investigation concluded that used of toddy is practically useable by shrimp farmers and is cheaper compare to the aquaculture products available in the market for pH control.
 Toddy is rich in micro nutrient, which can boost up the tiger shrimp growth with low operation cost.